tsatria03/CookyCraze/docks/readme.txt

 Achievements.
 Track your progress and earn recognition for milestones across every part of the game.

-There are 100 achievements spread across all tracked statistics, including baking, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
+There are over 100 achievements spread across all tracked statistics, including baking, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
-Unlocked achievements always appear at the top of the list, followed by locked ones.
-The menu shows how many you have unlocked out of the total.
+The menu is organised into six categories: baking, baking slots manager, economy, events, blackjack, and slot machine.
+Each category label shows how many achievements it contains.
+The main menu shows how many you have unlocked out of the total across all categories.
+Opening a category shows how many you have unlocked out of the total for that category, with unlocked ones listed first followed by locked ones.
 Pressing enter on an unlocked achievement shows a dialog with its description that you can read at your own pace.
 Pressing enter on a locked achievement gives you a cryptic hint about what you need to do to earn it.
 When you earn an achievement during play, the game announces it non-interruptively in the background and stores it in the achievements buffer so you can review it later.

 Save slots.